edarnell/democracy/README.md

 The system must help mitigate against the primary problems with our current democratic systems, namely:

 1) Weaknesses in human thought patterns, leading to logic errors and known cognitive biases.
-2) Un-democratic manipulation by those with power and money, generally spinning emotion-based half-truths which manipulate 1).
+2) Un-democratic manipulation by those with power and money, generally spinning emotion-based, half-truths which manipulate 1).

 A suggested initial approach which may evolve.